charan300804/EDU-BLOCK/README.md

 #### a.
 What is a `.env` file?

 A `.env` file is a plain text file used to store "environment variables."
 Think of these as secret keys or configuration settings that your application needs to run but shouldn't be hard-coded directly into the source code for security reasons.
-Our application is already programmed to look for a `.env` file in the root directory.
+Our application is already programmed to look for this file in the root directory.

 #### b.
 Create the `.env` file

-In the **root directory** of your project (the main folder containing `package.json` and this `README.md`), create a new file and name it exactly:
+In the **root directory** of your project (the same folder that contains this `README.md` file), create a new file and name it exactly:

 ```
 .env